-Prerequisite: ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100
+Prerequisite: ENG 100 + ENG 100S OR Placement in ENG 100

 Fundamental information technology concepts and computing terminology, productivity software for problem solving, computer technology trends and impact on individuals and society.
 Emphasizes the utilization of operating systems and the production of professional documents, spreadsheets, presentations, databases, and web pages.
 Meets requirements for College of Business (UHM and UHH) and UHM's Biology program and Botany Department.
 (3 hrs. lect. per week)